 Before she was Jessica Jones, Krysten Ritter was the roommate from hell with a heart of, well, not gold but certainly something approaching it in this short-lived comedy that also starred Dreama Walker as a new to New York small town girl with big dreams and a malleable moral compass, and James Van Der Beek as James Van Der Beek.
 Yes, actually.

 Mercilessly cancelled after 26 episodes, this half-hour comedy goes to places you didn't think TV shows would go in the most bizarre and hilarious ways.

 Our advice?
 Pace yourself, because once it's done, it's done.

-Having recently dropped her new Netflix special 'Hard Knock Wife', loads of people are going back to watch Ali Wong's first stand-up show for the streaming service - and with good reason.
+After dropping her Netflix special 'Hard Knock Wife', loads of people went back to watch Ali Wong's first stand-up show for the streaming service.
+And with good reason.
 'Baby Cobra' sees Ali Wong go into hilarious detail about the unglamorous road to motherhood, the downsides to feminism, and the crassness of her sexual exploits.

 This show wisely changed its name from 'Scrotal Recall' to 'Lovesick', in case you know it only as the former.
-It follows a bloke called Dylan who finds out he has an STD and then must tell every girl he has ever been with about it.
+It follows a bloke called Dylan who finds out he has an STD.
+He then must tell every girl he has ever been with about it.
 (Stick with us here.)
-Each episode then follows the story of his relationship with that particular lady, although pretty early on it becomes clear that the love of Dylan's life may actually just be right under his nose.
+Each episode follows the story of his relationship with that particular lady.
+Pretty early on it becomes clear that the love of Dylan's life may actually just be right under his nose.

-A great modern will they/won't they, as comedies go, this one is actually worth your time, and makes for an excellent weekend binge-watch.
+A great modern will they/won't they, as comedies go, this one is actually worth your time.
+It makes for an excellent weekend binge-watch.